zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 SEISMIC brings better scalability for neural sparse search especially for those large-scale datasets with billions of vectors.
 This innovative approach leverages clustered posting lists and approximate retrieval techniques to maintain consistently fast query speeds, even as data scales exponentially.
 SEISMIC's architecture ensures that query performance remains robust and efficient regardless of dataset size, providing the scalability needed for enterprise-level neural sparse search applications.

-Now, approximate sparse search is available with SEISMIC algorithm in the Neural-Search plugin to provide outstanding sparse vector query performance.
+Now, sparse ANN is available with SEISMIC algorithm in the Neural-Search plugin to provide outstanding sparse vector query performance.

-## How sparse ANN (SEISMIC) works
+## How sparse ANN works

 Sparse ANN operates through a sophisticated two-stage process that optimizes both indexing and querying of neural sparse vectors: